thatguy1155/rn-pics/README.md

 ## Requirements:

-- Display an UX for Viewing and Editing the Photos for a users profile.
+- Build a single screen for Viewing and Editing the Photos of a users profile.
     - This must show the photo previews/thumbnails or the full scale photos
     - Possible solutions could be a list of photos previews, a grid of photo previews, a scrolling list of photos.
 Pick a solution that works for you and would be relatively easy for a person to use.
 - Rearrange photos